 According to NFDA, $8,755 is the average cost of a funeral today.
 This figure doesn’t include additional costs like obituary and flowers.

 You may need to allot $12,000 to $15,000 to cover your funeral cost.
-Other final expenses you need to factor in your computation include credit card bills, medical bills, and legal fees.
+You need to factor in your computation other final expenses, including credit card bills, medical bills, and legal fees.

 $12,000 funeral cost